-From 1st September 2018, The Local Authority have changed the criteria for issuing a penalty notice for unauthorised absences.
-This has been reduced for 20 sessions (equivalent to 10 days) and a fine will now be considered where a pupil has had 10 sessions (equivalent of five days - consecutive or otherwise) of unauthorised absence over the period of two consecutive half terms.
-(Appendix 1)
+From 1st September 2018, the Local Authority have changed the criteria for issuing a penalty notice for unauthorised absences.
+Unauthorised absences occur where there is no reason is given for absence, your child is absent for an unauthorised holiday, the reason given is not considered acceptable to authorise absence or they arrived late after 9.30am.
+BASE Academy follow this guidance.
+Where a pupil has had 10 sessions (equivalent of five days - consecutive or otherwise) of unauthorised absence a penalty notice may be requested (Appendix 1)